albar965/littlenavmap-manual/en/APPENDIX.md

 * Airports are misplaced compared to the background maps.
 This is an error in the source data and cannot be fixed.
 * Map printouts can be fuzzy since they depend on screen resolution.
 As a workaround increase the size of the visible map window.
 * macOS: Start position on the map is not restored properly.
 Use home as start position instead.
 * macOS: Loading of KML files does no work.
+The menu items are disabled.
-* macOS: The map floating overlays do not work.
+* macOS: The map floating overlays do not work.The menu items are disabled.

 ## How to report a Bug {#how-to-report-a-bug}